5 items to add to your baby & toddler packing list

 Under normal circumstances, having a baby on board on a trip can already test your sanity, but throw in the added palaver of a teething child and everything gets taken up several notches.
-For this reason, many parents often postpone traveling until the little ones are a lot less little.
+For this reason, many parents often postpone travelling until the little ones are a lot less little.

-However, traveling with your baby can be a rewarding experience.
+However, travelling with your baby can be a rewarding experience.
 Sure, they may not remember every moment when they get older, but they will surely appreciate the memories.
 There are several easy to pack items that can help with managing a teething child while on a trip that makes the experience pleasurable for baby and everyone else.

-In this post we look at our 5 favourite, easy-to-pack teething items in detail.
+In this post, we look at our 5 favourite, easy-to-pack teething items in detail.